KNOT-FIT-BUT/OAPapers/README.md

     ./build_cython.sh

 ## OAPapers Corpus
-The corpus is available at [](https://huggingface.co/datasets/oapapers).
+The corpus is available at [https://athena2.fit.vutbr.cz/oapapers/](https://athena2.fit.vutbr.cz/oapapers/).

-As the generation of Hugging Face dataset cache is slow you can also load it directly using this package:
+You can load it using:

 ```python
 from oapapers.datasets import OADataset